 If you want to get the best results, you’ll want to take advantage of Facebook optimization.
-When creating an ad set, Facebook will optimize for the action of your choice.
+When creating an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., Facebook will optimize for the action of your choice.
 This means that they’ll show your ads to people within your audience most likely to perform that action.

 If you optimize for a conversion, Facebook will optimize for the specific conversion event that you define for Facebook at the top of the ad set.

 However, note that the Complete Registration standard event isn’t product-specific.
 You can’t select parameters to provide further details of the standard event that you want to set as your goal.

 Likewise, you can’t select a custom event.
 The only options are standard events (broad without parameters) and custom conversions.

 First, know that there’s certainly value in setting your conversion event as any registration, purchase, or some other standard event.
 That creates volume that may help with optimization.